Soyuz TM-23: Cooperative solar array installed over 2 EVAs

-Mir 21 Crew Greets STS-77 Crew
+Mir 21 crew greets STS-77 crew

 All the crew members exchanged greetings with the astronauts aboard the Space Shuttle Endeavour on STS-77 and they held a conference with U.S. and Russian news media.

 Camera Installed on Priroda Exterior During Fourth Mir 21 EVA

 On May 30, Onufrienko and Usachev installed the Modular Optoelectronic Multispectral Scanner (MOMS), a German remote sensing camera, on the Priroda module.
 The camera, designed to collect Earth atmosphere and environment data, had been flown earlier on two Shuttle missions, STS-7 in June 1983 and STS-41B in February 1984.
 After the installation, Lucid activated the system by remote command from inside the station.
-During the five hour EVA, the cosmonauts also installed a new handrail on the Kvant-2 to facilitate movements in future space walks.
+During the five-hour EVA, the cosmonauts also installed a new handrail on the Kvant-2 to facilitate movements in future spacewalks.

-June 1996 - EVAs and Science
+June 1996 – EVAs and science

-More Experiments Installed During Fifth EVA
+More experiments Installed during fifth EVA

 The Particle Impact Experiment and the Mir Sample Return Experiment, U.S. space science experiments brought to orbit inside Priroda, were installed on the exterior of the Kvant 2 module during a June 6 EVA lasing about 3 and a half hours.
 The cosmonauts also replaced a cassette in the Komza experiment on the surface of Spektr.

-Rapana Girder Assembled on Kvant in the Sixth EVA
+Rapana Girder assembled on Kvant in the sixth EVA

 On June 13, the cosmonauts spent over five hours outside Mir, installing and deploying a Rapana girder on the surface of the Kvant module as a platform for installing future experiments on the station exterior.
 The 5 meter structure was deployed in four sections.
 Another activity during this EVA was manual deployment of the Travers radar antenna on the exterior of Priroda.
 The large antenna had failed to deploy fully by command from inside the station.

-Science Work Continued
+Science work continued

 In addition to assisting the cosmonauts during EVAs from inside the station, Lucid continued activating equipment, such as the Biotechnology System Facility for long-term biotechnology studies and conducting experiments such as the Humoral Immunity experiment to study spaceflight effects on the human immune system.
 The crew also monitored various aspects of the spacecraft environment.
 They took air samples in Spektr and the core module using the Solid Sorbent Air Sampler (SSAS) and the Grab Sample Container (GSC).
 They recorded effects of spacecraft motion with the SAMS equipment and began evaluation of the Microgravity Isolation Mount (MIM).